Andrea Wechsler: European Politics

 Andrea Wechsler has been a member of the European Parliament since 2024.
 She is responsible for the administrative district of Stuttgart.

 In the European Parliament, Andrea Wechsler is responsible for the Committee on Industry, Research and Energy (ITRE), the Committee on Employment and Social Affairs (EMPL), and the Committee on the Environment, Public Health and Food Safety (ENVI).
 She is also a member of the Delegation to the EU-Moldova Parliamentary Association Committee (D-MD), the Euronest Parliamentary Assembly (DEPA) and the Delegation for relations with the People's Republic of China (D-CN).
 Within the DEPA delegation, she is co-chair of the Committee on Economic Integration, Approximation of Legislation and Compliance with EU Policies (ECON).

 Voluntary positions

 Andrea Wechsler is chair of the Europa Union's group of parliamentarians in the European Parliament.

 Honours

-Faculty Award of the Ludwig Maximilian University for the dissertation (2013).
+Faculty Award of LMU Munich for the dissertation (2013).